 What we’re doing here is taxing our central nervous system (CNS) with the heavy weight and to potentiating our muscles.
 We want our bodies to adapt to a new stimulus and trigger muscle protein synthesis.

-The first 7 reps activate the muscle and get blood pumping into the muscle belly.
+The first seven reps activate the muscle and pump blood into the muscle belly.
 This helps potentiate the muscle and prepare it for hard exercise.
-The heavy set of 3 reps stimulate motor unit recruitment, which will contribute to muscle growth.
+The heavy 3 reps stimulate the recruitment of motor units, which contributes to muscle growth.
 The last 7 reps are excruciating and the most difficult.
 This is how to grow big arms!

 Here’s the issue with arm training.
-Your triceps and biceps get used in pushing and pulling movements.
-This is why triceps are paired with chest workouts, and biceps with back workouts.
+Your triceps and biceps are often used for pushing and pulling movements.
+This is why triceps are paired with chest workouts and biceps with back workouts.
 Your arms can handle more volume than you think!